mattl3w1s/uh_data_fetch/README.md

+# UH_data_fetch

-# Makefiles and Python processors for fetching UH program data from their website.
+## Makefiles and Python processors for fetching UH program data from their website.

 ### Requires Python3.6 and pip3, and for a chromedriver to be installed and available on system path.